 Indeed, most of the earliest references I found are from north Texas and Oklahoma.

 Honky-tonks began as saloons or theaters that served alcohol and presented entertainment tailored to the tastes of cowboys and other working-class people.
 This August 6, 1890 Dallas Morning News clip is one of the earliest to include a definition of the word.
 In Fort Worth such establishments would have been most common in Hell’s Half Acre.

 Indeed, on January 7, 1897 the Register reported that the proprietor of a honk-a-tonk on Front Street (Lancaster Avenue) at the southern fringe of the Acre had skipped town.

 And this April 3, 1897 Register clip shows a honk-a-tonk at Jones and 12th streets on the eastern fringe of the Acre.

 The September 22, 1892 Dallas Morning News reported the arrest of a “variety actress” at a Fort Worth honk-a-tonk.

-Honky-tonks did not present Shakespeare and Chekhov.
+Folks did not go to honky-tonks to see Gilbert and Sullivan or Tristan and Isolde.
 For example, on April 8, 1894 the Gazette deemed the play “Shattered Idols” to be “trash” fit only for “honk-a-tonk theaters.”

 On June 2, 1897 the Register reported that the city had granted a liquor license to George Bird Holland for his Holland’s Theatre “honk-a-tonk” but had denied a license to John Moore for his Standard Theatre.
 Both theaters were located in the Acre.
 On June 3 the Register editorialized about the unsavoriness of honk-a-tonk theaters in general and Holland’s in particular.